Venous Insufficiency: Causes, Symptoms, Prevention And Treatment

 • Pregnancy

-As venous disease begins to form, symptoms which indicate the presence of this condition will begin to appear.
-Initially, the symptoms of venous insufficiency may be intermittent with the symptoms appearing and disappearing.
-You should remain cognizant of these symptoms and if you suspect that you may have venous disease, you should immediately contact your healthcare provider for a professional medical diagnosis so that appropriate treatment can begin.
+As venous disease begins to form, obvious venous insufficiency symptoms which indicate the presence of this condition will begin to appear.
+In the early stages of venous insufficiency, the venous insufficiency symptoms may be intermittent with the symptoms appearing and disappearing.
+You should remain cognizant of these venous insufficiency symptoms and if you suspect that you may have venous disease, you should immediately contact your healthcare provider for a professional medical diagnosis so that appropriate treatment can begin.
 If undiagnosed or left untreated, venous insufficiency may develop into a more severe form of venous disease, such as chronic venous insufficiency.
-Some of the symptoms of the development of venous insufficiency include:
+Some of the venous insufficiency symptoms which indicate the development of venous insufficiency include:

 • Appearance of varicose veins